egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 * [Canvas tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial)
     * Canvas is a special HTML element which you can use to show stimuli with scripting.
 It is more flexible/dynamic than using html elements.
 Definitely worth checking out.
 * [MTurk Tutorial](https://bradylab.ucsd.edu/ttt/) by Timothy Brady.
-    * This is slightly MTurk specific, but great all around resource for learning the basics of JavaScript/HTML/CSS.
+    * This is MTurk specific, but great all around resource for learning the basics of JavaScript/HTML/CSS.

 Others:
 * This [comprehensive tutorial](https://crumplab.github.io/programmingforpsych/web-experiments.html)